gkapfham/pyohio2018-presentation/README.md

 edition of the PyOhio conference.
 The presentation's source code uses the [Spectacle](https://github.com/FormidableLabs/spectacle) framework to control the display of each slide.
 I have developed a custom theme for the slides that manages the formatting, color scheme, and the use of photographs and icons.
+All of the colors in the presentation come from the Material Design color palette.

 ## Installation Instructions